 Ancient Malaysian craftsmen lovingly carved and painted temple statuary that commands our respect and admiration.
-Copyright © Corbis Digital Stock.
+Photo courtesy of Corbis Digital Stock.

 The hills and "hollers" of the southern Appalachian Mountains have long been known as a source of quality, traditional handmade crafts.
 Here Kevin Riddle creates chairs and hayforks using only hand tools.
 Photo by Tom Myers/Copyright © Kevin Riddle.